thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 notes, or the like, to being bound by particular customary rules.
-They therefore, consistently with their consensual theory, argue that in such exceptional cases the consent must be regarded as " tacit" or " implied ".[^25/3] This reasoning is often carried a stage further by arguing that membership of the society of States involves an implied consent to the binding operation of estab- lished customary rules of international law.
+They therefore, consistently with their consensual theory, argue that in such exceptional cases the consent must be regarded as "tacit" or "implied".[^25/3] This reasoning is often carried a stage further by arguing that membership of the society of States involves an implied consent to the binding operation of established customary rules of international law.
 On the face of it, this is begging the question, as such a general implied consent could only be conditioned by some fundamental rule of international law itself, and it would still be necessary to